Rohitsharma2110/Generating_Express_Server/README.md

  How to run 'server.js' file that was generated in the output directory by server_script.py file:
-   1.  open the output directory in vs code or command prompt
+   1.  open the output directory in vs-code or command prompt
    2.  run this command ==>  'node server.js'

             --- Note:  node, express and cors must be installed in the output directory